risingwavelabs/risingwave-docs/docs/ingest/ingest-from-s3.md

 ### `s3_v2` connector

-:::caution BETA FEATURE
+:::note BETA FEATURE

 The `s3_v2` connector is currently in Beta.
-Please use with caution as stability issues may still occur.
-Its functionality may evolve based on feedback.
-Please report any issues encountered to our team.
+Please contact us if you encounter any issues or have feedback.

 :::